 Hypermobility, ADHD, And You: Useful Things To Know

-You may know someone who’s double-jointed.
-Maybe you’re even double-jointed yourself.
-This is generally called being hypermobile, which means that you can bend your joints past their typical range of motion.
-While hypermobility often doesn’t cause any problems, some people may face concerns like chronic pain and fatigue.
-This is usually called “joint hypermobility syndrome,” and it can be common in people with ADHD.
-Treatments like therapy and lifestyle changes may help you better manage your symptoms—whether you have ADHD, joint hypermobility syndrome, or both.
+You may know someone who’s double-jointed—Maybe you’re double-jointed yourself.
+This trait is called hypermobility, meaning you can bend your joints past their typical range of motion.
+While hypermobility often doesn’t cause problems, some people may face concerns like chronic pain and fatigue.
+People who face these symptoms may have “joint hypermobility syndrome,” which can be common in people with ADHD.
+Treatments like therapy and lifestyle changes may help you better manage your symptoms alongside a doctor’s advice.

 A mature man in gardening gloves kneels down to plant vegitables in the ground.